severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-3.md

 4. Training and Updating Courses

 > Creation and development of refresher courses, with customized training paths for public bodies or private companies, in the archives and libraries field.

+5. European Projects

+> Coordination of European projects and management of relations with the European Commission and Partner Countries.
+>